citrix/terraform-provider-citrix/docs/resources/image_version.md

 - `os_type` (String) The OS type of the image version.
 - `session_support` (String) Session support for the image version.
 - `version_number` (Number) The version number of the image version.

-<a id="nestedatt--network_mapping"></a>
-### Nested Schema for `network_mapping`

-Required:

-- `network` (String) The name of the virtual network that the device should be attached to.
-This must be a subnet within a Virtual Private Cloud item in the resource pool to which the Machine Catalog is associated.<br />For AWS, please specify the network mask of the network you want to use within the VPC.
-- `network_device` (String) Name or Id of the network device.

 <a id="nestedatt--azure_image_specs"></a>
 ### Nested Schema for `azure_image_specs`